MartinezAgullo/TechChallenge_VGS/README.md

 | **Neural Network (MLP)** | 127.63 | 22823.34 | 151.07 | 0.7896   | 15.39% | 115.61 |

 Before any optimisation, the linear regression appears to have the best performance.
 Nevertheless, both the Random Forest (RF) and the Neural Networks (NN) present a comparable performance.
 RF and NN could be further explored with hyperparameter tuning to potentially improve their performance.
-XGBoost might also benefit from hyperparameter tuning but the initial tests suggest worst performance when compared to LR, RF or NN.
+XGBoost might also benefit from hyperparameter tuning, but initial tests suggest worse performance compared to LR, RF, or NN.
 SVR should be deprioritized due to its poor performance.

 In order to improve the performance of the model a Genetic Algorithm (GA) is used.
 A GA is a search heuristic inspired by the process of natural selection that is used to find approximate solutions to optimization and search problems.
 The workflow of the GA is described in Figure 11.